Youth Returns (a.k.a. ProWork and HomeTown programme):

 Youth Returns is creating scalable retirement communities for senior European citizens on or near the seasides of southern Europe.
 These communities are serviced by local youth who otherwise would be unemployed or forced to move abroad for finding a job.
 The senior citizens can choose between full-year retirement in the south on purchased or rented property, or part-time retirement during the low-season months on suitable and vacant existing tourist facilities.
 Youth Returns, formerly known as ProWork initiative, was launched in 2014 in Greece, under the patronage of the European Parliament, granted by its President Martin Schulz.

 The state of Youth Returns implementation in target countries: Greece – pending, Portugal: progressing, Italy and Spain: exploring.

-In popular language, they are called ‘climate refugees’.
-It is recognized that rising sea levels, desertification, wildfires, floods, high-intensity storms and other events are displacing a growing number of people from their habitat.
+In popular language, these persons are called ‘climate refugees’.
+Rising sea levels, desertification, wildfires, floods, high-intensity storms and other events are displacing a growing number of people from their habitat.
 Some of them will relocate within the same country while some others will be unable or unwilling to do so and will cross international borders.
-We are exploring whether and how The Intercivil Society could contribute to such international solutions to cross-border disaster displacements that will

 Past projects include:

 - Intercultural training in secondary schools